 The Potential for Prepayment

-Because you assume the position of a lender in this situation, your return is predicated on the borrower repaying the loan over the specified period.
+Because you assume the position of a lender in this real estate debt situation, your return is predicated on the borrower repaying the loan over the specified period.
 If they pay it off early, that will affect the profit you earn.
-Obviously, you don’t have to worry about that with other forms of investment, including stocks, bonds, 401(k)s, and the like, but those investment methods don’t come with the predictable stream of income, reduced risk, and enhanced flexibility found with real estate debt investing.
+Obviously, you don’t have to worry about that with other forms of investment, including stocks, bonds, 401(k)s, and the like, but those investment methods don’t come with the predictable stream of income, reduced risk, and enhanced flexibility found with real estate debt investment.

 The Costs Involved